 - <n> is the ID number of the environmental sensor that you want to configure.
 The ID number is available in the PXE web interface or using the command "show externalsensors <n>" in the CLI.
-It is an integer between 1 and 32. - <time> is an integer number in seconds, ranging between 0 and 300.
+It is an integer starting at 1. - <time> is an integer number in seconds, ranging between 0 and 300.